sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/start.md

 ## Step 1: Install Hardware Sentry OpenTelemetry Collector

 [Install Hardware Sentry OpenTelemetry Collector](./install.html) on a system that has network access to the physical servers, switches and storage systems you need to monitor.
-We recommend to install one instance of the **Hardware Sentry OpenTelemetry Collector** on each "site" (i.e. each datacenter or server room).
+We recommend to dedicate one instance of the **Hardware Sentry OpenTelemetry Collector** to one "site" (i.e. each datacenter or server room).

 ## Step 2: Configure the Hardware Sentry Agent